101% Love

-101% Love (၁၀၁%အချစ်) is a 2022 Burmese drama television series.
+101% Love (၁၀၁%အချစ်) is a 2022 Burmese romantic-drama television series.
 It aired on MRTV-4, from November 3 to December 21, 2022, on Mondays to Fridays at 19:00 for 35 episodes.

-Synopsis
+Plot

-In Mandalay, Phoe Thar heard the sound of a violin and followed her to see a girl named Moe Ni playing the violin.
-They were talking and after a while, they knew that Moe Ni's grandfather was dying.
-Phoe Thar is very friendly with Moe Ni and wants to take her to Yangon.
+In Mandalay, Phoe Thar is mesmerized by the sound of a violin and followed the melody to find a girl named Moe Ni playing the violin.
+Interested in becoming friends, he introduced himself to the girl, hoping to start a conversation but found out that Moe Ni's grandfather was dying.
+After learning that Moe Ni does not have any family members supporting her life, Phoe Thar wanted to take her to Yangon for a better future.
 However, Phoe Thar was separated from Moe Ni.
-When Phoe Thar came of age, he found out that Moe Ni's father had taken her to Yangon.
-Shwe Thway is looking for Moe Ni until he reaches adulthood.
-Phoe Thar real name is Shwe Thway.
-When Shwe Thway met Moe Ni again, her name was Khin Pyae Sone.
-Khin Pyae Sone lives with her three brothers and one aunt.
-One day Shwe Thway and Khin Pyae Sone became lovers.
-At first, her three brothers did not agree to marry the two of them.
+When Phoe Thar came of age, he found out that Moe Ni's father, who previously abandoned her, had taken her to Yangon.
+Determined to reunite with her, Phoe Thar, whose real name is Shwe Thway, searched for Moe Ni until he reaches adulthood.
+After more than ten years passed, Shwe Thway finally meets Moe Ni again, and learned that her name is Khin Pyae Sone.
+Khin Pyae Sone lives with her three strict brothers and an aunt.
+After learning each others identities, Shwe Thway and Khin Pyae Sone became lovers.
+At first, her three brothers did not approve the marriage of the couple.
 One day, she ran away with Shwe Thway, and when Khin Pyae Sone was pregnant, her brothers accepted her back.
-U Soe Moe, father of Shwe Thway, also had a story from his childhood.
+Meanwhile, U Soe Moe, father of Shwe Thway, also had a story from his childhood.
 Soe Moe loved Angela, but Angela did not accept his love.
 Cynthia loves Soe Moe, but Soe Moe only loves Angela.
 Angela said that she loves Cynthia's younger brother Steven in front of Soe Moe.
 However, Soe Moe did not give up.
 Soe Moe's parents and Angela's parents agreed and prepared to marry Soe Moe and Angela.
 Before getting married, Cynthia took Angela out to run away with Steven.
 Steven died in a car accident on the road.
 Soe Moe and Angela got married.
 Cynthia says that her younger brother's death was caused by Soe Moe, and she keeps it dark until she is old.

+In the end, the series indicates a moral message that the consequences of adoring someone more than a full percentage may result in the other person feeling trapped by the overloaded love and care.